munificent/craftinginterpreters/book/closures.md

 separate function, but first we calculate the argument to pass to it.
 We need to grab a pointer to the captured local's slot in the surrounding function's stack window.
 That window begins at `frame->slots`, which points to slot zero.
 Adding `index` offsets that to the local slot we want to capture.
-Then we go to:
+We pass that pointer
+here:

 ^code capture-upvalue